Archive of Massachusetts ENvironmental Data

 Data: MA DEP staff payroll recordsVisibleGovernment through 2016, MA Comptroller (SODA API) 2010–present.
 Full analysis: Staff Changes at the MADEP Over Time.

 About this data and methodology Payroll records from two sources are merged on employee name and calendar year, allowing a continuous series from 2004 onward.
 Staffing counts are tabulated by calendar year.
-Funding data comes from the MassBudget environmental appropriations database, inflation-adjusted to 2015 dollars using the SSA Average Wage Index.
+Funding data comes from the MA Comptroller CTHRU (Socrata API) for FY2005–present, supplemented with MassBudget data for FY2001–FY2004.
+Budget figures are inflation-adjusted to 2024 dollars using the SSA Average Wage Index.
 Seniority is estimated as the number of years each employee appears in the combined dataset relative to 2004, the first year of records.
 MA Comptroller payroll data has a publication lag of approximately 15 months.
 Data is currently available through calendar year 2024; records for 2025 are expected to appear in the API in approximately early 2027.
-The correlation between annual DEP headcount and total agency budget is 63% (p=0.21).
+The correlation between annual DEP headcount and total agency budget is 77% (p=0.01).
 Note that the budget series uses reported administrative appropriations and may not capture all funding sources.
 See the 2017 staffing post for detailed caveats on data completeness and the merger of the two payroll sources.

 Overall staffing levels